bodiyang/Taxcalc-Payroll/taxcalcpayroll/reforms/README.md

 are stored on your local computer.

-Such policy reform files can be analyzed on your local computer by using the `tc` command-line interface to Tax-Calculator as described in the [user guide](https://PSLmodels.github.io/Tax-Calculator/uguide.html) or by writing your own Python programs that import the Tax-Calculator `taxcalc` package as described in the [cookbook](https://PSLmodels.github.io/Tax-Calculator/cookbook.html).
+Such policy reform files can be analyzed on your local computer by using the `tcp` command-line interface to Taxcalc-Payroll as described in the [user guide](https://PSLmodels.github.io/Tax-Calculator/uguide.html) or by writing your own Python programs that import the Taxcalc-Payroll `taxcalcpayroll` package as described in the [cookbook](https://PSLmodels.github.io/Tax-Calculator/cookbook.html).

 [This